 The scent of yarrow repels aphids, but their flowers attract hoverflies, lady beetles, and parasitoid wasps that prey on aphids and garden grubs.
 The leaves and stems of yarrow contain enzymes that break down rapidly, so it can be added to the compost raw or as a tea to accelerate the heap.
 Achillea is a hardy perennial also known as milfoil.
 Continue reading below for tips on how to grow yarrow from seed.

 Exposure: Full sun

-Sow indoors 8-10 weeks before planting out, so around mid-March on the coast.
+Sow indoors 8-10 weeks before planting out after the last frost date.
 Transplant or direct sow in early spring or early autumn.
 Optimal soil temperature for germination: 15-18°C (60-65°F).
-Seeds can take 10 to as long as 100 days to sprout.
+Seeds can take 10 to as long as 100 days to sprout, so be patient.
 Bottom heat speeds germination.